darshanpandhi/FilmBook/README_Login.md

 # LogIn:
--Fixed position
+-Fixed position.
--Changed color so it fit the theme
+-Changed color so it fit the theme.
--Changed close button
+-Changed close button.